victory

 How to Raise Your ACT Score

 Simulate real test conditions by taking full-length, timed ACT practice exams.
-This helps you build endurance, identify strengths and weaknesses, and get comfortable with the format.
-Review your mistakes after each test to target your study.
+The ACT is a marathon — building endurance matters.
+This helps you identify strengths and weaknesses, get comfortable with the format and pacing, and build the stamina needed to perform well across all sections.
+Review every mistake after each test to focus your study.

+The ACT is notoriously fast-paced.
 Set time goals for each section and practice answering questions efficiently.
 Use a timer to ensure you are not spending too long on any one question.
-The ACT is fast-paced—practice to improve speed without sacrificing accuracy.
+For English (~42 sec/question), Math (~67 sec), and Reading (~65 sec), targeted pacing practice is essential.
+Gradually reduce your target time per question to build speed without sacrificing accuracy.

 After each practice session, review your incorrect answers and determine the reason for each mistake.
+Was it a knowledge gap, a careless error, or a pacing issue?
 Identify patterns in your errors and target those topics in your study sessions.
-This focused approach leads to faster improvement.
+This focused approach leads to faster improvement than reviewing everything equally.

 Use official ACT practice tests and questions from ACT.org, as well as reputable prep books and online platforms.
-Quality practice is more effective than quantity—focus on realistic questions and thorough review.
+Quality practice is more effective than quantity — focus on realistic questions and thorough review.
+The ACT releases official free practice tests on its website that mirror the real test format perfectly.

 Personalized guidance can make a huge difference.
-Our expert tutors help you create a custom study plan, master test strategies, and stay accountable.
+Our expert ACT tutors help you create a custom study plan, master section-specific strategies, and stay accountable to your score goals.

 Contact Us for ACT Tutoring